jpronkko/texter/README.md

 - UI does not scale well for small displays.
 - The messaging itself is limited to simple text messages.
 Images and other information types would be beneficial as part of the messages.
-- Only simple password authentication is provided
+- Only simple password authentication is provided.
 - Testing code emphasizes E2E tests at the moment and especially UI component tests are very limited.